-- num\visible (int) The number of visible units, ie. the size of the system being learned. - num\hidden (int) The number of hidden units in the internal RBM.
-Defaults to the number of visible units. - qpu (bool) Whether to perform computations on the default gpu.
+- num_visible (int) The number of visible units, ie. the size of the system being learned. - num_hidden (int) The number of hidden units in the internal RBM.
+Defaults to the number of visible units. - qpu (bool) Whether to perform computations on the default GPU. - module (qucumber.rbm.BinaryRBM) An instance of a BinaryRBM module to use for density estimation.
+Will be copied to the default GPU if gpu=True (if it isn't already there).
+If None, will initialize a BinaryRBM from scratch.